In this article:

 The eligible spouse must certify annually that they continue to meet HUD’s conditions—primarily that they continue to occupy the home and remain in compliance with property obligations.
 Generally, this form is mailed to you each year by your lender.

-Because HECMs are non-recourse loans, neither the original borrower nor the eligible spouse will ever owe more than the home’s market value when it is sold to settle the loan.
+Because HECMs are non-recourse loans1, neither the original borrower nor the eligible spouse will ever owe more than the home’s market value when it is sold to settle the loan.

-This section covers the ongoing responsibilities that keep the loan in deferral status.
-None of them are unusual—they’re simply the same obligations most homeowners already manage.
+None of these requirements are unusual—they’re the same obligations most homeowners already manage.
 To keep deferral status, the eligible non-borrowing spouse must meet all of the following requirements:

 During the deferral period: